 Dr. Barbara Knox, MD

 Dr. Barbara Knox is the Medical Director of the University of Wisconsin Child Protection Program at the American Family Children’s Hospital in Madison, Wisconsin.
 Dr. Knox completed her residency at the Mayo Clinic in Rochester, Minnesota.
 She then completed a fellowship in Child Abuse Pediatrics at Cincinnati Children’s Hospital Medical Center before joining the faculty in the Department of Pediatrics at the University of Wisconsin, where she is currently an Associate Professor.
 Dr. Knox is board certified in General Pediatrics and Child Abuse Pediatrics.
-Dr. Knox is Chair of the Wisconsin Chapter of the American Academy of Pediatric Section on Child Abuse and Neglect and is a member of the Ray E. Helfer Society of Child Abuse Physicians.
+Dr. Knox is Chair of the Wisconsin Chapter of the American Academy of Pediatrics Section on Child Abuse and Neglect and is a member of the Ray E. Helfer Society of Child Abuse Physicians.
 She is the Immediate Past Chair of the Wisconsin Child Abuse and Neglect Prevention Board that administers the Wisconsin Children’s Trust Fund.
 She is also a team member serving on the Department of Justice’s Statewide Child Fatality review team that advises state agencies and the Legislature on law, policy and practice modification in an on-going effort to reduce preventable childhood deaths.
 She co-directs a statewide Medical Peer Review project in Wisconsin.
 Areas of research interest for Dr. Knox include child physical/psychological torture as a form of child abuse and sexual torture as a form of child abuse.
 Dr. Knox has published on many topics, including child torture as a form of child abuse, burns of abuse, abusive head trauma, and is currently an editor for three textbooks relating to child maltreatment.
 She also reviews current child abuse medical research journal articles for The Quarterly Update.
-As part of her practice she cares for children who have been or are suspected of being victims of physical abuse sexual abuse and neglect.
+As part of her practice, she cares for children who have been or are suspected of being victims of physical abuse sexual abuse and neglect.

 Pamela J. Watkins, PsyD, MA, MJ, MAS